2baOrNot2ba/iLiSA/README.md

 ### Status ###

-Please note that LiSA is still in developement.
+Please note that iLiSA is still in developement.
 It has been used heavily on the Swedish LOFAR station.
 Features such as TBB handling require DAL software.